jemalmazar/fCC-p1-tribute_page/README.md

 **Tools & Methods Used**

-The following were used to build and design this page:
+The following were used to build and design this project:

 - HTML5
 - CSS3